fivequarters/fusebit.io/src/_blog/_posts/upload-gsheet-chart-to-slack.md

 ## From Google Sheets to Slack

-There will be three parts of the solution: a Slack Application, the Google Sheets spreadsheet, and a piece of associated AppsScript.
+There will be three parts of the solution: a Slack Application, the Google Sheets spreadsheet, and a piece of associated AppsScript (a Google script language for adding custom behaviors to Google apps).
 You will see some code along the way, but don’t worry - no programming skills are required.
 You will only copy & paste a few lines of it.

 Your Google Spreadsheet contains the chart you want to send to Slack.
-We will associate a piece of a custom script with the spreadsheet and configure it to run on a regular basis, for example daily.
+We will associate a piece of a custom script with the spreadsheet and configure it to run regularly, for example daily.
 The script will get an image of a chart you created in the Google Spreadsheet, and upload it as a file to Slack using Slack APIs and the Slack Application you will register.

 ## Google Sheet With a Chart